Data Up to Date as of:

 On This Page:

-Screening methods used to find cervical changes that may lead to cervical cancer include the Pap test and human papillomavirus (HPV) testing.
-Such screening tests may find cancers earlier, when they are more easily treated.
+Screening methods used to find cervical changes that may lead to cervical cancer include the Pap test (cytology-based screening, where a sample of cervical cells are collected and examined under a microscope) and human papillomavirus (HPV) testing (which tests cervical cells for the presence of high-risk types of HPV, a viral infection causing nearly all cervical cancer).
+Such screening tests may find cancers earlier when they are more easily treated.
 Women who have never been screened face the greatest risk of developing invasive cervical cancer.

 The U.S. Preventive Services Task Force (USPSTF) recommends screening for cervical cancer with the Pap test alone every 3 years in women aged 21 to 29 years.
 In women aged 30 to 65 years, the USPSTF recommends the Pap test alone every 3 years or HPV testing, with or without Pap co-testing, every 5 years.